A Message from Mars (1903 film)

-A Message from Mars is a 1903 New Zealand short film by Franklyn Barrett, based on a play by Richard Ganthony that had been highly popular in Australia and New Zealand.
+A Message from Mars is a 1903 New Zealand short film by Franklyn Barrett, based on the play of the same name by Richard Ganthony that had been highly popular in Australia and New Zealand.

 Another version of this film was made in 1913 in the UK as A Message from Mars (1913 film).
 In December 2014, the British Film Institute announced this latter film was posted online on their website.